JKRT/chaosGame/README.md

 # Dependencies

+numpy

-This repository is standalone.
-The only dependency is graphics.py which is also included for convenience.
+graphics.py which is also included for convenience.

 # System requirements

-The only requirement is a working version of Python 2 and that the operating system provides the neccessary components for graphics.py.
+The only requirement is a working version of Python 3 and that the operating system provides the neccessary components for graphics.py.

 # An Example.
 A Fancy Fractal